Post-Capitalist-Labs/models/README.md

+# How to run this model

+1. Make sure your local environment has these resources installed:
+- Python 3.12.1 or higher
+- Mesa

+2. Clone this respo

+3. `cd`into `council_economy`

+4. Run the cmd `mesa runserver`

+To contribute fork this repo and submit a pull request with your changes.

 # About this model

  A simple council-based economy model comprising worker and consumer councils.
 Each council will make proposals regarding production and consumption, and the model will iterate these proposals until a balance is achieved between supply and demand.
 We'll set up 100 workers' councils and 100 consumers' councils as specified.